Artshell-company/artshell-url-shortener/README.md

 # Artshell URL shortener

+URL Shortener used by Artshell for handling QR Code urls.

+- Built with the Serverless framework
-Written in ES6 with webpack and babel.
-Built and deployed with Serverless.
+- Written in ES6 through webpack and babel
+- It uses two DynamoDB tables to perform lookups in single-digit milliseconds

 ### Local development